grumpycoders/iec-60908/README.md

 the information from such medium is a step forward in archival efforts.

+This documentation doesn't really go much into upper level details such as the format of data sectors, format of subchannels, or filesystem information, the format of the table of contents, or the way the audio data is stored, as these are fully and often properly documented in other places.
+Only relevant portions will be mentioned.

 ## Pits and grooves
 The surface of a compact disc is covered in microscopic holes, which form a series of pits and grooves, also known as pits and lands.